-2275 10.4.12 Transport Modes
+2340 10.4.12 Transport Modes

 The XDS Integration Profile defines an on-line mode of transport for all transactions except for the Provide & Register transactions where an off-line mode option is supported both for the Document Source and the Document Repository.
 In the "on-line mode" the transaction between two actors (computer applications) requires their simultaneous presence (e.g. an HTTP GET).
-In the "off-line mode" the transaction between the two actors (computer applications) does not the "off-line mode" the transaction between the two actors (computer application require their simultaneous presence (e.g. a store and forward e-mail exchange).
+In the "off-line mode" the transaction between the two actors (computer applications) does not require their simultaneous presence (e.g. a store and forward e-mail exchange).